everappz/everappz.github.io/content/blog/audio-streaming-and-caching-in-ios-using-avassetresourceloader-and-avplayer/_index.md

 title: "Audio Streaming and Caching in iOS using AVAssetResourceLoader and AVPlayer"
 date: 2015-06-20
 description: "Learn how to stream and cache audio in iOS using AVAssetResourceLoader and AVPlayer, with a real-life example from Evermusic 1.5."
-keywords: ["streaming", "AVURLAsset", "iOS", "SDK", "AVAssetResourceLoader", "Framework", "AVAssetResourceLoadingRequest", "AVPlayer", "AVFoundation"]
+keywords: ["iOS audio streaming", "AVAssetResourceLoaderDelegate", "AVURLAsset", "AVPlayer", "AVFoundation", "AVAssetResourceLoadingRequest", "custom audio player", "cloud streaming", "media framework", "Evermusic"]
-tags: ["streaming", "AVURLAsset", "iOS", "SDK", "AVAssetResourceLoader", "Framework", "AVAssetResourceLoadingRequest", "AVPlayer", "AVFoundation"]
+tags: ["streaming", "AVPlayer", "AVFoundation", "iOS", "AVAssetResourceLoader", "AVAssetResourceLoaderDelegate", "AVAssetResourceLoadingRequest", "AVURLAsset", "audio", "tutorial"]
 draft: false
 sidebar:
   exclude: true